MikeKenyon/Decks/docs/CodingStandards.md

 **DO** create a directory for your deck stack.

+**CONSIDER** adding an internal interface for your stack that contains methods you wouldn't want a user calling, but other stacks may need to call.
+If you do, make the internal accessor to your deck be of this type, also derive it from *IDeckStackInternal* and name it *IXxxxInternal* for the same Xxxx.

 ### Non-Stack Collections ###

 Sometimes we have collections of things that are not, themselves, deck stacks (hands comes to mine).